China's president says infrastructure development key to recovery

 Analysts have steadily cut their 2012 GDP growth forecasts to converge with Beijing's target of 7.5 percent, which would be the weakest in at least 13 years.
 Predictions for a recovery have also been pushed out from the first quarter of 2012 to the fourth quarter.

-In Vladivostok, Hu said the economy was still "facing notable downward pressure" and in the world economy "there are still some destabilizing factors and uncertainties.
+In Vladivostok, Hu said the economy was still "facing notable downward pressure" and in the world economy "there are still some destabilising factors and uncertainties.

 "We will work to maintain the balance between keeping steady and robust growth, adjusting the economic structure and managing inflation expectations."